Chalk home page

 value: str

-Streaming resolvers produce feature values in a similar manner as online and offline resolvers.
-These features must be marked with a max staleness in order to store result values in offline cache. etl_offline_to_online should be set to True to access these values in online cache as well.
+Streaming resolvers produce feature values similarly to online and offline resolvers.
+These features must be marked with a max staleness so processed results will be stored in offline cache. etl_offline_to_online should be set to True to access these values in online cache as well.
 If both of these parameters are set, once these features are created, they can accessed via online and offline query and used downstream by other online and offline resolvers.

 Chalk supports three kinds of streaming resolvers: mapping, windowed, and continuous.
-On this page, we will focus on mapping, which creates one Chalk feature instance per message.
+On this page, we will focus on mapping resolvers, which create one Chalk feature instance per message.
 Both windowed and continuous streaming will be covered in the aggregations page.

 This is an example of a mapping resolver that maps from a bytes message to an instance of StreamFeature.